opendocsg/slw-judgments-backfill/2014_SGHC_222/report.md

 _Criminal law_ – _Statutory offences_ – _Misuse of Drugs Act_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 12 of 2014 was dismissed by the Court of Appeal on 2 October 2015.
-See [2015] SGCA 64.]
+See <span class="citation">[2015] SGCA 64</span>.]

 3 November 2014